World-Class AuD Education

 What is the accreditation status of the Doctor of Audiology program?

-The Doctor of Audiology (AuD) program (residential) at MGH Institute of Health Professions is an applicant for candidacy by the council on academic accreditation in audiology and speech-language pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Doctor of Audiology (AuD) education program in audiology (residential) at the MGH Institute of Health Professions is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+Candidacy is a “pre-accreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.

 What is your mailing address?